-Jonathan has extensive experience in corporate, public utility, environmental, and real estate law.
+Jonathan has extensive experience in public utility, environmental, and administrative law.
 He has more than 30 years of experience practicing law in both the public and private sectors.
 Jonathan drafted legislation as a staff attorney for the Pennsylvania House of Representatives and then assisted in performance audits of state agencies while on the legal staff of the Legislative Budget and Finance Committee.
-He subsequently joined a Harrisburg-area law firm where he assisted clients in complex transactions, including mergers and acquisitions and financings.
-Jonathan was part of the legal team that assisted a client in purchasing land and financing the construction of power plants at three sites in Pennsylvania.
+He subsequently joined a Harrisburg-area law firm where he counseled clients on complex transactions, including mergers, acquisitions and financings.
 He also litigated cases, including proceedings before the Pennsylvania Public Utility Commission (PUC) and the Pennsylvania Environmental Hearing Board.

 Jonathan earned his law degree from Duke University School of Law and his undergraduate degree from American University.